h2oai/sparkling-water/DEVEL.md

 ### Calling H2O Algorithms

-Calling H2O algorithms is comprised of three steps:
  1. Create the parameters object that holds references to input data and parameters specific for the algorithm:
  ```scala
  val train: RDD = ...